MrMidnightOfficial/Crystal/README.md

 ## Install

 Installing Crystal is very simple.
 Just drop the module into ReplicatedStorage.
-Crystal can also be used within a Rojo project.

 **Roblox Studio workflow:**

 1. Get Crystal from the Release.